BenDStokes/Vari-Tensor/README.md

     };
     // The alternative aliases UPPER and LOWER can also be used for index variance

-    // Tensors are forward iterable so are compatible with many STL algorithms std::ranges::iota(T, 0);
+    // Tensors are forward iterable so are compatible with many STL algorithms
+    std::ranges::iota(T, 0);
-    std::ranges::iota(U, 0);
+    std::ranges::iota(U, 1);

-    // VariTensor uses operator[] to index tensors
+    // Vari-Tensor uses operator[] to index tensors
     // We could omit the indices here as they are the same we declared with, but they aid readability Tensor V = T[mu] * U[mu, nu];
 }